cdk-dev/cdk-training-email/README.md

 We started introducing AWS-CDK at Moonwalk inc. and are now tasked to develop and deploy a new customer-facing application consisting of a frontend and a backend.

-Our first tries with the aws-cdk in *dev* were successful, but now it's important that we adhere to company policy.
+Our first tries with the aws-cdk in *dev* were successful, but now we must adhere to company policy.
 That means we have to deploy the app via CI/CD pipelines, ensure security, write unit tests and deploy in DR resilient way.

 ### The architecture:

 ![image](https://user-images.githubusercontent.com/45762661/97349778-2fb9e000-1890-11eb-945e-e274b50e3f07.png)

 ## Topics to cover: